Understand Yellow Skin (Jaundice) Symptom and its Causes

 The cause of jaundice can be identified by a gastroenterologist and suitable treatment options are prescribed.
 Ignoring the problem will only allow the cause to get worse, which could lead to serious symptoms or even death.

-What are the Home Remedies of Jaundice?
+What are the Home Remedies?

 • Tomatoes have lycopene, which reduces the risk of liver disease.
-To treat jaundice, a glass of tomato juice blended with salt and pepper can be used every morning.
+To treat a glass of tomato juice blended with salt and pepper can be used every morning.

 • In the case of jaundice, radish leaves should be used.
 It would be helpful to drink a glass of the distilled juice every day.